 Friendly, fun, and fast racing is the best way to advance boat-handling skills and learn from others.
 Racers can demonstrate starts, tactical tips, and winning strategies to relish competitive sailing as a lifelong interest.

 A green flag indicates that no restrictions are present and that members may sail or paddle according to the level and boat they have previously qualified in.

 A red flag indicates that there are restrictions currently present due to weather or equipment limitations.
 Each member must check the posted restrictions prior to sailing or paddling.
 Less experienced members may not be permitted to sail or paddle on some red flag days.

-Common restrictions include use of storm sails due to high wind or waves, or restrictions to the open boating area due to weather or boat traffic.
+Common restrictions include cancellation due to high wind or waves, or limits to the open boating area due to weather or boat traffic.
 Please understand that these restrictions are designed for your safety.
 If you have questions, please ask the dock staff how to best enjoy your next experience.
 We want you on the water as much as you want to be there!